 Therefore the US average in terms of a business analyst salary is close to $50,000-110,000 with an average of 10% bonus prospects.

 The good news is this is one of the professions that prepare you for the every dynamic and changing market environment.
-While no one can accurately predict the job market realities going forward, when as a business analyst you are well geared to stay updated with the latest trends, it sure helps the overall prospects.
+No one can accurately predict the job market realities going forward.
+But, when as a business analyst you are well geared to stay updated with the latest trends, it sure helps the overall prospects.
+There are many factors that can truly bring out a competitive edge for you.
+They can make you shine brightly in comparison to your peers in the longer run.
+These factors are the basic aptitude and ability to multi-task with a keen sense of applying process knowledge on a plethora of factors.